kenneth-lau/line-bot-sdk-ruby/README.md

 ## About LINE Messaging API

-Please refer to the official api documents for details.
+See the official API reference documentation for more information.

 https://devdocs.line.me/

 ## Synopsis

-usage is:
+How to use:

 ```ruby
 # app.rb